-The results for the two benchmark models are less consistent across the choice of window size, where significant dependence is found with both models for 4 out of 5 window sizes.
-Although significant nonparametric dependence can be found with all three models, the Fed model with Taylor rule fundamentals produces the results that are more consistent across different window sizes.
+The results for the two benchmark models in Table 7 are less consistent across the choice of the forecast window.
+Significant evidence of nonparametric dependence is found for both models with 4 out of 5 window sizes.
+Although significant nonparametric dependence can be found with all three models, the results for the Fed model with Taylor rule fundamentals are more consistent across different window sizes.
 5.4 Economic Significance Tests